Nusiq/mcblend/docs/user_manual/conversion_rules/index.md

 edition models.
 Mcblend uses a set of rules to decide which parts of the model should be converted into bones, locators or cubes in the Minecraft model.

+!!! note
+    The best way to learn what kinds of object are converted to bones, cubes and locators is trial and error.
+Use this if you notice something unexpected.

 1. An empty or mesh with custom `is_mc_bone` property always creates a a bone or a bone with cube respectively.
 2. A bone is converted into a bone unless it has no children and no